acend/openshift-operations-training/content/en/docs/01/04_backup.md

 oc new-project training-infra-etcd-backup
 ```

-Since `etcd` is running on the masters, we need to make sure, the cronjob pods creating the `etcd` snapshots are running on the master as well, by adding the following annotation:
+Since `etcd` is running on the masters, we need to make sure the cronjob pods creating the `etcd` snapshots are running on the master as well.
+We can do this by adding the following annotation:

 ```bash
 oc patch namespace training-infra-etcd-backup -p \